jsatlien/salty-runbooks/README.md

 The playbook expects a `deploy` user present with pubkey login and passwordless sudo privs.
-You'll need to edit vars/cons.yml to customize things appropriately for your needs.
+You'll need to edit vars/cons.yml to customize things appropriately for your needs or even keep sensitive data in an uncommitted/gitignored vars/private.yml file.

 Run with `ansible-playbook -vv -i ./hosts cons.yml` optionally adding `--tags TAG` for the following tags: